 He was quickly welcomed into the St. Petersburg pipe/artisan community.
-There he learnt more and was influenced by Mikhail Revyagin and Alexander Brishita and other Russian pipe makers.
+There he learnt more and was influenced by Mikhail Revyagin and Alexander Brishita and other local pipe makers.

-As he is just 31 he is obviously a natural.
-Every pipe he makes whether a straight sandblast or a smooth bent they have his certain distinctive look.
+As he is just 32 he is obviously a natural.
+Every pipe he makes whether a straight sandblast or a smooth bent has his distinctive look.
 He uses mainly Italian and Algerian briar, his favorite, when he can get it.
 The stems he hand cut’s from German Vulcanite, occasionally Cumberland and very, very rarely acrylic.

 Each of the 70-80 pipes he makes a year whether small or large is made with meticulous attention to detail.
-Each pipe comes with a laser cut handmade wood box that is without use of metal.
-A fusion of old and new, an ancient Russian craft in the 21st C. I promise you will be amazed how superb Mikhail ‘s pipes are.
+Each pipe comes with a laser cut handmade wood box that is without the use of metal.
+A fusion of old and new, an ancient Ukrainian craft in the 21st C. You will be amazed how superb Mikhail ‘s pipes are.